yijunyu/trusted-programming.github.io/articles/work-in-progress/Language/FFIUnwind.md

 There are a number of pending issues to be done.

 - [x] Will double check these dependencies to plan for the enhancements.
-- [ ] blocked by windows unwinding expertise
+- [x] unblocked the windows unwinding expertise
-- [ ] todo: help unblock it